 Check your online library for help in communication with courses such as:

-- Search and add to my training: Applications of Nonverbal Communication
+- Search and add to my training: The Art of Nonverbal Communication

 - Search and add to my training: Active Learning Techniques